apache/trafficcontrol/docs/source/api/deliveryservices_required_capabilities.rst

 Request Structure
 -----------------
-:deliveryServiceID:   The :term:`Delivery Service`'s ID to dissociate
+:deliveryServiceID:   The integral, unique identifier of the :term:`Delivery Service` from which a :term:`Server Capability` will be dissociated
-:requiredCapability:  The Server Capability's name to dissociate
+:requiredCapability:  The name of the :term:`Server Capability` to dissociate

 .. code-block:: http
 	:caption: Request Example